pulumi/pulumi/README.md

     var mu = require("mu");

+    // 1.
+Functions
+    mu.func("hello", function(req, res) { res.write("Hello, Mu!"); });

-    // Schedule jobs:
+    // 2.
+Endpoints
-    mu.daily(function(req, res) {...});

-    // Setup HTTP routes:
+    //     - API routes
     mu.http.get("/", function(req, res) {...});
     mu.http.post("/login", function(req, res) {...});

-    // Serve static content:
-    mu.http.serve("/", "./static");

-    // Setup reactive Lambdas:
+    //     - Static content
+    mu.http.get("/static", mu.mw.static("./static"));

+    // 3.
+Schedules
+    mu.daily(function(req, res) {...});

+    // 4.
+Triggers
     mu.on(salesforce.customer.added, function(req, res) {...});
     mu.on(marketo.customer.deleted, function(req, res) {...});

-    // Standalone functions:
-    mu.func("hello", function(req, res) { res.write("Hello, Mu!"); });

 Now things have gotten interesting!
 This example demonstrates a few ways to register a serverless function:

+1. **Functions**: The `func` routine registers a function with a name.
+Although they aren't automatically hooked up to anything, such functions can be invoked by handle or by name using the command line and web interfaces.

+2. **Endpoints**: `http` exposes a HTTP endpoint using a standard route syntax.
+This can be used to create web pages or REST APIs using your favorite frameworks, deployed atop an entirely serverless architecture.
+The usual HTTP verbs are available -- like `get` and `post` -- and the response may be a custom serverless function or middleware.  `mu.static` is a middleware function to serve static content such as HTML, CSS, and JavaScript.

-1. **Scheduled**: `daily` runs the given function once/day.
+3. **Schedules**: `daily` runs the given function once/day.
 The obvious relatives like `hourly` also exist, in addition to the general-purpose `schedule` function which accepts a cron-like schedule.

-2. **API Endpoints**: `http` exposes an API endpoint using a standard route syntax.
-This can be used to create web pages or REST APIs using your favorite frameworks, deployed atop an entirely serverless architecture.

-3. **Static Content**: `serve` exposes static content -- HTML, CSS, JavaScript, etc. -- at a given endpoint prefix.

-3. **Triggers**: `on` subscribes to a named event -- there are many to choose from! -- and runs the function with the event's payload anytime that event occurs.
-Streams-based events that automatically batch are also supported.
+4. **Triggers**: Lastly, `on` subscribes to a named event -- there are many to choose from! -- and runs the function with its payload anytime that event occurs.
+Streams-based events that automatically batch are also available.

-4. **Loose Functions**: Lastly, the `func` routine registers a function with a name.
-Although it won't be hooked up to anything, these functions can be invoked by handle or by name using the command line and web interfaces.

 ## Installation